-The Natural Gas Interests segment is operated through its wholly owned subsidiary, U.S. Lime Company - O & G, LLC ("U.S. Lime O & G").
-Under a lease agreement (the "O & G Lease"), U.S. Lime O & G has royalty interests ranging from 15.4% to 20% and a 20% non-operating working interest, resulting in an overall average revenue interest of 34.7%, with respect to oil and gas rights in the 34 wells drilled on the Company's approximately 3,800 acres of land located in Johnson County, Texas, in the Barnett Shale Formation.
+The Company's Natural Gas Interests segment is operated through its wholly owned subsidiary, U.S. Lime Company - O & G, LLC ("U.S. Lime O & G").
+Under a lease agreement (the "O&G Lease"), U.S. Lime O & G has royalty interests ranging from 15.4% to 20% and a 20% non-operating working interest, resulting in an overall average revenue interest of 34.7%, with respect to oil and gas rights in the 33 remaining wells drilled under the O&G Lease on the Company's approximately 3,800 acres of land located in Johnson County, Texas, in the Barnett Shale Formation.
 Through U. S. Lime O & G, the Company also has a drillsite and production facility lease agreement and subsurface easement (the "Drillsite Agreement") relating to approximately 538 acres of land contiguous to the Company's Johnson County, Texas property.
-Pursuant to the Drillsite Agreement, the Company receives a 3% royalty interest and a 12.5% non-operating working interest, resulting in a 12.4% revenue interest in the six wells drilled from pad sites located on the Company's property.
+Pursuant to the Drillsite Agreement, the Company receives a 3% royalty interest and a 12.5% non-operating working interest, resulting in a 12.4% revenue interest, in the six wells drilled from pad sites located on the Company's property.